ravikirannm/psychiatric-symptom-pattern-analyzer/README.md

 ### Clinical Analysis Pipeline

-1. **User Input**: Patient describes symptoms in natural language
+1. **User Input**: Patient or clinician enters psychiatric symptoms in the Angular UI
-2. **Session Management**: Application identifies or creates user session with unique ID
+2. **Session Management**: Backend reads or creates a `user_id` cookie to maintain context
-3. **Clinical Reformulation**: LLM converts symptom description into 5 structured clinical variations
+3. **Clinical Reformulation**: The analyzer reforms symptom text into structured psychiatric variants
-4. **Medical Retrieval**: RAG system retrieves relevant evidence-based medical information
+4. **Medical Retrieval**: RAG retrieves relevant evidence from ChromaDB and external sources
-5. **Query Verification**: Validates clinical relevance of extracted medical information
+5. **Query Verification**: PubMed and ICD-11 queries validate clinical relevance
-6. **Analysis Output**: Generates structured clinical analysis with supporting evidence
+6. **Analysis Output**: The backend synthesizes a structured psychiatric response
-7. **Memory Persistence**: Stores conversation history for context in future interactions
+7. **Memory Persistence**: Conversation history and thread memory are stored for future use

 ### Data Flow